-It will also provide other benefits including improved road safety and have also been shown to improve success of the project.
-They conduct a bulk lamp replacements every 4 in mid-2016.
-This will be the optimal account the operational savings.
+including improved road safety and have also been shown to improve public safety and reduce crime in public places.

+success of the project.
+They conduct a bulk lamp replacements every 4 years with the next replacement due in mid-2016.
+This will be the optimal contractors will already be in cherry-